-2 trips to NKorea with top US diplomat, 18 years apart
+2 trips to North Korea with top US diplomat, 18 years apart

 WASHINGTON – It began with quiet words from State Department officials: Apply for a new passport immediately.
 You may soon be going to a country for which ordinary U.S. passports are not valid for travel.